Not Time’s Fool

 “Uh, I’m not sure,” Chey said, still looking down at his jewelry.
 “Probably glass?
 Or cubic zirconium?
 And the main one’s synthetic opal or whatever.”
 He laughed and quirked an eyebrow.
 “Why d’you keep asking about my jewelry?”

 Anarchy floundered.
 He supposed he should have expected it all to seem odd; he’d never shown any particular interest before.
-Thankfully, Kohao was apparently unable to bear the awkward incompetence of the scene unfolding in front of him, and turned around in his counter stool to give Chey’s navel ring an impassive glance.
+Thankfully, Kato was apparently unable to bear the awkward incompetence of the scene unfolding in front of him, and turned around in his counter stool to give Chey’s navel ring an impassive glance.

 “Mm.
 Probably checking to see if it’s worth pawning now that y’all don’t want me to cam,” he said, sounding almost bored.
 “Synthetic opal, though, huh?
 Opal your favorite, or just cheap to fake?”